pliang279/HEMM/README.md

 Follow these steps to add new models to HEMM:

 1. Go to ./hemm/models/
 2. Add the model file containing the code to load the model and generate the response.
 The model class can inherit from hemm.models.model.HEMMModel.
 The class should contain the methods - load_weight and generate for loading the pre-trained weights and running inference on a single image-text input.
-If the model supports batched inference, add the get_image_tensor and generate_batch methods for getting the image featrues from the model and running batched inference.
+If the model supports batched inference, add the get_image_tensor and generate_batch methods for getting the image features from the model and running batched inference.
 3. Import the model file in ./hemm/utils/base_utils and add the suitable model key in the "load_model" function.
 4. Check whether the new model is loaded and can be evaluated on the datasets.